Skip to content

 Brain + Cognition

 The brain accounts for roughly 20% of the body’s energy use.
-That energy runs on ATP — and creatine helps regenerate it.
+That energy relies on ATP — and creatine helps support the body’s natural ATP regeneration process.*

 Bones, Strength + Recovery

-Bone mass peaks around age 30 and begins a gradual decline over time, with bone loss accelerating around the menopause transition.
-Research suggests up to 20% of bone loss can occur during these stages.
+Bone mass peaks around age 30 and gradually declines over time, with bone loss accelerating during the menopause transition.
+Research suggests women can experience accelerated bone loss during these years.

 Mood + Energy

 Not all fatigue is physical.
-Mental energy depends on the same cellular fuel systems as everything else — and creatine helps support them.
+Mental energy depends on the same cellular energy systems as the rest of the body — and creatine helps support the body’s natural ATP regeneration process.*

-Supplementing doesn’t manufacture energy, it helps support the raw material your cells already rely on.
+Supplementing doesn’t create energy — it helps support the systems your cells already rely on.

 A well-studied ingredient, held to higher standards.